 What To Avoid During HRT

 When beginning any medication regimen, we want to prioritize nutrition and physical activity.
-We also want to steer clear of substances that may cause unfavorable interactions.
+We’ll also steer clear of substances that may cause unfavorable interactions.
 Here’s what to avoid during HRT.

-• A sedentary lifestyle.
+A sedentary lifestyle.
 Regular, vigorous activity keeps us independent, mentally sharp, and physically fit.
 Sitting still hastens the onset of age-related symptoms like cognitive decline, recurring urinary tract infections, and neurological issues.
-(Postmenopausal ladies: be sure to follow your physician’s advice about hazardous exercises!)
+(Postmenopausal ladies: we need to follow our physician’s advice about hazardous exercises!)

 Potential Interactions: Alcohol and HRT